nezahatkorkmaz/nasaSpaceApps/README.md

 If an increase in moisture is detected in one area, AgriBee will recognize this as an anomaly and deploy the bee-themed UAVs to investigate.
 The VQA system will answer questions like:
 - "Is there a flood in the area?"
 (Answer: Yes or No)
 - "Are there animals in the area?"
 (Answer: Yes or No)
+---

-## Monitoring Application Features:
+### Monitoring Application Features:
 Below are the important agricultural factors that can be monitored through AgriBee’s system:

 1. **Soil Moisture**
-   - *Data Source:* SMAP
+   - **Data Source:** SMAP (Soil Moisture Active Passive)
-   - *Importance:* Helps analyze the water retention capacity of the soil and determine irrigation needs.
+   - **Importance:** Helps analyze the water retention capacity of the soil and determine irrigation needs.

 2. **Precipitation Data**
-   - *Data Source:* IMERG
+   - **Data Source:** IMERG (Integrated Multi-satellite Retrievals for GPM)
-   - *Importance:* Useful for water management and irrigation planning.
+   - **Importance:** Useful for water management and irrigation planning.

 3. **Temperature and Heatwaves**
-   - *Data Source:* MODIS, ECOSTRESS
+   - **Data Source:** MODIS, ECOSTRESS
-   - *Importance:* Temperature extremes directly affect plant growth and need to be monitored.
+   - **Importance:** Temperature extremes directly affect plant growth and need to be monitored.

 4. **Vegetation Health (NDVI)**
-   - *Data Source:* MODIS, VIIRS
+   - **Data Source:** MODIS, VIIRS
-   - *Importance:* Helps optimize planting and harvest timing by tracking plant health.
+   - **Importance:** Helps optimize planting and harvest timing by tracking plant health.

 5. **Water Bodies and Resources**
-   - *Data Source:* SWOT, Landsat
+   - **Data Source:** SWOT, Landsat
-   - *Importance:* Tracks nearby water sources to manage water resources effectively.
+   - **Importance:** Tracks nearby water sources to manage water resources effectively.

 6. **Drought and Flood Risk**
-   - *Data Source:* Landsat, MODIS, SAR
+   - **Data Source:** Landsat, MODIS, SAR
-   - *Importance:* Helps manage agricultural risk by tracking droughts and floods.
+   - **Importance:** Helps manage agricultural risk by tracking droughts and floods.

-## Use of Artificial Intelligence
-AgriBee uses AI algorithms to analyze data collected from drones.
-Machine learning models predict soil moisture levels and plant health, providing smart recommendations for irrigation and fertilization.
-The VQA system enhances the user experience by allowing them to ask visual questions and receive real-time answers based on drone data.
+### Space Agency Data

-The system uses NASA’s data sources, such as MODIS and SMAP, to optimize irrigation and monitor environmental changes in agricultural fields.
+AgriBee leverages data from various space agency sources, particularly NASA, to monitor environmental conditions and optimize irrigation and resource management in agricultural fields.
+Here are the main space data sources used:

-## Space Agency Data
-N/A
+1. **SMAP (Soil Moisture Active Passive):**
+   SMAP data helps monitor soil moisture levels, which are critical for understanding water retention capacity and planning irrigation strategies.

+2. **IMERG (Integrated Multi-satellite Retrievals for GPM):**
+   IMERG provides data on precipitation patterns, allowing for better water management and irrigation planning based on rainfall forecasts.

+3. **MODIS (Moderate Resolution Imaging Spectroradiometer):**
+   MODIS data is used to track temperature variations and heatwaves, as well as monitor vegetation health (NDVI), providing insights into plant growth and optimal harvest times.

+4. **ECOSTRESS (Ecosystem Spaceborne Thermal Radiometer Experiment on Space Station):**
+   ECOSTRESS monitors plant water use and temperature stress, helping to optimize irrigation and prevent crop damage from extreme heat.

+5. **SWOT (Surface Water and Ocean Topography):**
+   SWOT data helps monitor nearby water bodies and resources, ensuring efficient water use in irrigation systems.

+6. **Landsat:**
+   Landsat imagery is used to track changes in land use, monitor water bodies, and assess drought and flood risks in agricultural areas.

+7. **SAR (Synthetic Aperture Radar):**
+   SAR data helps detect surface changes related to soil moisture, flooding, and vegetation conditions, offering detailed insights into field conditions even under cloudy or dark conditions.

 ## References
 - **ViLT Architecture:**